Juvenile Idiopathic Arthritis: Features of DMARD and SSARD Drugs - Topic Overview

 serious side effects (on blood cells, eyes, kidney, or liver).
 Side effects can

 be detected with close monitoring and are reversible if the drug is

 - They have a moderate risk of side effects that may be

 uncomfortable but are not serious (nausea, skin rash, mouth sores, diarrhea,

 - While these medicines offer effective treatment for

 many children, they are not a reasonable treatment option for others.
 Side

-effects, ineffectiveness, or both are common reasons that children are
+effects or ineffectiveness, or both, are common reasons that children are

 withdrawn from DMARD/SAARD treatment.